 Beatty on Education

-As a former college administrator, I wholeheartedly support programs that ensure access to high-quality education, from pre-K through college.
+As a former college administrator, I wholeheartedly support programs that ensure access to high-quality education, from childhood to adulthood.
 Our nation’s elementary, secondary, and higher education institutions provide the next generation with the much-needed skills and opportunities to compete in the 21st century economy.
 Making a better system for them also means looking for avenues to address the racial and gender disparities in our education system from pre-K through college.

 Read more below, or please contact my office for more information concerning my work and views on Education.